qupa-project/qupa-lang.github.io/p/LangRef.md

 ## Function: Argument
 Function arguments must each have a type, and a name.
 Each argument must be delimetered by a ``,``, however there must not be a trailing ``,``.

+Type can be either a class name or an interface name.
+However if the type is filled with an interface name, then it must be marked as upgradable.

 **Syntax:**
 ```